-- 1. In the first constituent we mainly focus on the characterizations of discrete wavelet categories.
-And the covered discrete wavelet categories should be quite comprehensive in the sense that they have included all the extreme analytical properties in wavelet designs.
+- First, we focus on the characterizations of various discrete wavelet basis categories.
+It is expected that the covered categories should be quite comprehensive in the sense that they include all the extreme analytical properties in wavelet designs, as well as those in between.
 And it is the author's belief that if you ever find an individual wavelet you have great chance to assign it into one of these categories, and if not, you have great reason to say that its properties fall within (or between) the covered characterizations and thus its possible usefulness (or its fate) trammeled accordingly.
 The relevant characterizations and intrinsic properties for all the categories are extensively illustrated through the depictions of their mother and farther wavelets, the translations and dilations of wavelets, the zoom-ins or blowups of any kind of wavelets, and their the linear phase filtering features.
-Physical counterparts of analytical aspects are provided when possible. - 2.
-In the second constituent we work on the identification of optimum discrete wavelet basis specifically for studies of water wave related signals, and signals obtained from wind-wave-tank experiments are used.
-Here inclusive entropy criteria are adopted for both the whole comprehensive wavelet bases and the Fourier basis. - 3.
-In the third constituent we mainly focus on exploring the analytical essence of the behavior of any wavelet function basis concerning its performance or fitness in our water applications; in other words, what is the mathematical factor that leads to the different statistical performances based on the entropy.
-And this is related to the study of the phase distribution of a wavelet characterizing function (the $m_0(\xi)$ ) to be described in a later chapter) for each individual basis.
+Physical counterparts of analytical aspects are provided when possible. - Second, we use entropy statistics to facilitate the identification of the optimal wavelet basis for water wave signals, and the signals are short wind waves from tank experiments.
+Herein broad and inclusive entropy criteria and probability distribution curves of transform coefficients are adopted for both the comprehensive wavelet bases and the Fourier basis.

-- 4. In the fourth constituent we identify the continuous counterpart wavelet of the optimum discrete basis, i.e., a continuous wavelet transform corresponding to the multiresolution analysis of the semi-orthogonal cardinal spline dual wavelet.
-Here we come up to why there is the need of a continuous transform both mathematically and physically; that is to say, what are the advantages and disadvantages of discrete and continuous wavelet transforms concerning their applications to water waves. - 5.
-In the fifth constituent we address what can be done to improve the physical relevance between the basis functions in the continuous domain and the wave constituents of our signals.
-Here the topics include: the demand of better physics in modeling the energy phenomenon; the uncertainty relationship and the degrees of freedom for adaptivity; the physics of the "carrier frequency" and the timefrequency windows of flexible size and shape; and finally the proof of the existence of admissability condition under such an adaptation. - 6.
-In the sixth constituent we make the comparisons between the wavelet coherences based upon the identified best wavelet and the spectral coherences based upon the Fourier basis.
-The absolute superiority of wavelet coherences is shown, and the reasons are delineated. - 7.
-In the seventh constituent to serve as an example of possible applications of the best wavelet and its coherence approach, a model concerning the calming of waves due to rain will be proposed first and explicated afterwards.
+- Third, we investigate the mathematical factor of the wavelet bases that leads to the different statistical performances based on the entropy, in other words, what is the analytical essence of the wavelet function basis concerning its fitness in water wave simulation or its intimacy to the nature of water wave.
+And this is related to the study of the phase distribution of a wavelet characterizing function (the $m_0(\xi)$ to be described in a later chapter) for each individual basis. - Fourth, we further identify the continuous counterpart wavelet of the optimum discrete basis, i.e., a continuous wavelet transform corresponding to the multiresolution analysis of the semi-orthogonal cardinal spline dual wavelet.
+Here we come up to why there is the need of a continuous transform both mathematically and physically; that is to say, what are the advantages and disadvantages of discrete and continuous wavelet transforms concerning their applications to water waves. - Fifth, we address what can be done to improve the physical relevance between the basis functions in the continuous domain and the wave constituents of our signals.
+Here the topics include: the demand of better physics in modeling the energy phenomenon; the uncertainty relationship and the degrees of freedom for adaptivity; the physics of the "carrier frequency" and the time-frequency windows of flexible size and shape; and finally the proof of the existence of admissability condition under such an adaptation. - Sixth, we make the comparisons between the wavelet coherences based upon the identified best wavelet and the spectral coherences based upon the Fourier basis.
+The absolute superiority of wavelet coherences is shown, and the reasons are delineated. - Seventh, to serve as an example of possible applications of the best wavelet and its coherence approach, a model concerning the calming of waves due to rain will be proposed first and explicated afterwards.
 The model concerns the interaction scales in the wind, wave and rain coupling system.
 It is an energy cascade model and involves two categories of mechanisms.
 One emphasizes the local mechanism within the air and aqueous boundary layers, especially on the role played by a match layer due to rain of interfacial aqueous flows.
 Another emphasizes the stratification-induced mechanism governing a large water body that shows the interactions among surface and internal waves and leads to rapid damping of waves.